 Clearance Letters & Criminal History

 Often when people are travelling or working overseas, the foreign county will ask them to present a Letter of Good Reputation (or something similar) showing that they have not had any troubles with the police in their home town.
-We offer Clearance Letters for Ferndale residents for a $20.00 fee but do stress that only our city of Ferndale files are checked.
-If you require a full criminal history check, you must either contact the Washington State Patrol (for a statewide check) or the FBI for a nationwide check.
+We offer Clearance Letters for Ferndale residents for a $25.00 fee but do stress that only our City of Ferndale files are checked.
+If you require a full criminal history check, contact the Washington State Patrol.